Category Archives: DANCING IN THE CABBAGE PATCH

 MAPLE SUGAR MAKING IN THE KENTUCKY MOUNTAINS

-“The time for making Maple sugar is during the months of February and March.
+“The time for making Maple sugar is during February and March.
 The sap “startups” at this time.
 The trees are “tapped” and the sap is collected in a pail.
-Tapping is accomplished by boring a hole in the tree, driving a spout in and hanging a bucket on it.
+Tapping is accomplished by boring a hole in the tree, driving a spout in, and hanging a bucket on it.
 The sap looks like clear water but has a sweet taste.

-When the sap buckets are full they are either carried to the camp by hand or the sap is sent through gutters.
-It is “boiled down” to a thin syrup and then it is taken out and boilded down to sugar in small pans.
+When the sap buckets are full, they are either carried to the camp by hand or the sap is sent through gutters.
+It is “boiled down” to a thin syrup and then it is taken out and boiled down to sugar in small pans.

 [The Pine Cone, date????]